DmitriiKaban/pad-lab-mafia-platform/README.md

 - Rumors Service: Provides an information marketplace.
 Players can spend currency to buy pieces of information (rumors) about other players, sourced from their actions, appearance, or location.
 - Communication Service: Facilitates all in-game chat.
 It provides a global chat during the voting phase and private, secure chat channels for specific groups (e.g., Mafia members, players in the same location).
 - Task Service: Assigns daily tasks to players based on their role and career.
 It validates task completion and triggers currency rewards.
 The actions taken during tasks can become fodder for the Rumors Service.
-- Voting Service: Manages the daily voting process to exile a player.
+-  Service: Manages the daily voting process to exile a player.
 It collects votes from all players, tallies the results, and reports the outcome to the Game Service.

 ## Architectural Diagram